0x52617665/PlayGTAIV.exe/README.md

 # PlayGTAIV

-This simple utility is a drop in replacement of `PlayGTAIV.exe` for use with copies of new steam version of GTAIV that have been downgraded to 1.0.8.0 or below.
+This utility is a drop in replacement of `PlayGTAIV.exe` for use with Steam copies of GTAIV that have been downgraded to 1.0.8.0 or below.

 ## Prerequisites